MathV2official/MathV2official.github.io/README.md

 ![3kh0.github.io](https://socialify.git.ci/3kh0/3kh0.github.io/image?description=1&descriptionEditable=This%20is%203kh0.github.io%20v3%20the%20better%20unblocked%20games%20website!&font=Source%20Code%20Pro&forks=1&issues=1&language=1&logo=https%3A%2F%2F3kh0.github.io%2Ffavicon.ico&name=1&owner=1&pattern=Circuit%20Board&pulls=1&stargazers=1&theme=Dark)

 Welcome to 3kh0.github.io, your best option for unblocked games on the internet.
 This is the GitHub repo which is used to host the website.
-If you want to use the games on here on your website, please message me on discord and we can talk! `3kh0_#1791` If you fork this this repo please consider giving me a :star:!
+If you want to use the games on here on your website, please message me on discord and we can talk! `3kh0_#1791`

+> **Note**
+> **If you do fork this repo, please give the orginal repo a star!
+It helps out alot and only 30% of people who fork give me a star.**

 [![Vulnerability](https://github.com/3kh0/3kh0.github.io/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)](https://github.com/3kh0/3kh0.github.io/actions/workflows/codeql-analysis.yml) [![pages-build-deployment](https://github.com/3kh0/3kh0.github.io/actions/workflows/pages/pages-build-deployment/badge.svg?branch=main)](https://github.com/3kh0/3kh0.github.io/actions/workflows/pages/pages-build-deployment)